Anonymous telemetry

 dashboard.

-The server-side ingest deliberately drops the Remote-Addr /
+The server-side ingest never reads the Remote-Addr /

-which IP sent the beat; only the country_code that your own node
+either.
+We never persist which IP sent the beat; only the

 Schema example